Mark Greaney (novelist)

-Mark Greaney (born 1967) is an American novelist focusing on thriller.
-He is best known as Tom Clancy's collaborator on his final books during his lifetime, and for continuing the Jack Ryan character and the Tom Clancy universe following Clancy's death in 2013.
-He is also known for the Gray Man series of novels, which was produced by Netflix into a feature film.
+Mark Greaney (born October 25, 1967) is an American author.
+He is known for his Gray Man series of action thriller novels, which feature assassin and CIA operative Court Gentry.
+Greaney is also known for co-authoring Tom Clancy’s final works and for continuing the Ryanverse after his death in 2013 and until 2017.

 Early life and education

 Born in Memphis, Tennessee, he is the son of Ed Greaney, a presence at WMC-TV Memphis for over 50 years and the namesake for the station's current newsroom.
-Greaney has degrees in political science and international relations, which would later play a major part in his writing career.
+Greaney has degrees in political science and international relations, subjects which became major focuses of his writing career.

 Career

 The Gray Man

 Greaney previously worked as a waiter and bartender for ten years, then later in a surgical technology company, while working on two novels in his spare time.
 After finishing one of them, titled Goon Squad and was primarily about the aftermath of the Bosnian civil war, he gave the first 20 pages of his work to his favorite author Ralph Peters's agent, Scott Miller, in a book conference in September 2006.
 Miller liked the book but later did not go forward with it, saying that "it was unmarketable," according to Greaney.
 But he urged Greaney to write another one based from a character in Goon Squad named Court Gentry, which would later be The Gray Man.
 After finishing this novel, Miller agreed to represent him, and later found a publisher, Jove Books.

 The national success of The Gray Man made Greaney quit his job in the medical devices company and make the transition to becoming a full-time writer.
 He was later given a three-book deal by his publisher in 2009.
-In addition, The Gray Man's success spawned an equally successful series, with eight more sequels as of 2021: On Target (2010), Ballistic (2011), Dead Eye (2013), Back Blast (2016), Gunmetal Gray (2017), Agent in Place (2018), Mission Critical (2019), One Minute Out (2020), Relentless (2021), and Sierra Six (2022).
+In addition, The Gray Man's success spawned an equally successful series, with 13 more sequels as of 2025.

-The film adaptation of The Gray Man was directed by Joe and Anthony Russo for Netflix, with Ryan Gosling as Gentry and Chris Evans as nemesis Lloyd.
+A film adaptation of The Gray Man was released by Netflix in 2022, directed by Joe and Anthony Russo and starring Ryan Gosling as Gentry and Chris Evans as his antagonist Lloyd.
+After its success on the streaming platform, a sequel and a spin-off have been announced with the Russo brothers and Gosling reprising their respective roles, with the spin-off to be written by Paul Wernick and Rhett Reese.